dreamfactorysoftware/.net-sdk/README.md

 # .NET SDK for the DreamFactory REST API

+> NOTE: The SDK is in active development phase.
+The API, structure and files can be changed at any time without a notification.

 ## Distribution

 DreamFactory REST API .NET SDK can be either downloaded from [nuget.org](https://www.nuget.org/packages/DreamFactoryNet) or being built from the source code.
 The SDK has the only dependency on [unirest-net](http://unirest.io/net.html) library.